-Socialite 1.3 review
+Socialite 1.3 full review

 Socialite looks much like an email client, but instead of email, it handles social networks.
 Twitter, Facebook, Flickr and Google Reader are among the services it supports.

 It’s not the first tool to bring your social media stuff together – Chromium-based web browser Flock does a similar job, while Digsby combines social networking with instant messaging tools.
 The problem with these tools is that they feel too stuffed with features, and their functionality can be inconsistent, but Socialite’s clean and lean RSS-reader styling gets the balance right.